Canon 5D Mark III vs Olympus E-M5 II

 Review summary: Canon 5D Mark III vs Olympus E-M5 II

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 5D Mark III or the Olympus E-M5 II – has the upper hand?
+Is there a clear favorite between the Canon 5D Mark III and the Olympus E-M5 II?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D Mark III: